neulab/prompt2model/prompt2model/dataset_generator/readme.md

 The `DatasetGenerator` class can be subclassed to implement custom dataset generation logic based on different API services or approaches.

-Please refer to the unit tests and examples provided by the concrete implementations of `DatasetGenerator` for usage and specific details.
+To see an example of how to use `DatasetGenerator` and its subclasses, you can refer to the unit tests in the [dataset_generator_test.py](../../tests/dataset_generator_test.py) file.

 # DatasetSplit